panda-planner-dev/pandaPIpgrRepairVerify/README.md

 # HTN Prefix Encoding

 This repository contains code to solve the following problems by compiling them to HTN planning problems:
-* Plan and Goal Recognition (PGR) – i.e., the problem to identify the goal and next steps of an observed agent based on a sequence of actions the agent has executed.
+* Plan and Goal Recognition (PGR) – i.e., the task to identify the goal and next steps of an observed agent based on a sequence of actions the agent has executed.
 In our case, we use HTN models to describe the agents' behavior.
-* Plan Repair in the context on HTN planning – i.e., to find a new solution that fulfill certain properties given the execution of the first solution failed.
+* Plan Repair in the context of HTN planning – i.e., the task to find a new solution that fulfill certain properties given the execution of a first solution failed.
-* Verification of HTN plans – i.e., to decide whether or not a given sequence of actions is a solution for a given HTN planning problem.
-It needs two files as input.
+* Verification of HTN plans – i.e., the task to decide whether or not a given sequence of actions is a solution for a given HTN planning problem.

 More technically, the implemented transformation restricts the set of solutions to an HTN planning problem to the subset of solutions that start with a certain prefix (or – in case of partially observable PGR – includes a certain prefix).